Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/FIXED_RATIO_TRADING_API.md

 **Authority:** Any user (unless owner-only mode)
 **Fee:** 0.00002715 SOL (SWAP_CONTRACT_FEE constant)
 **Compute Units:** 250,000 CUs maximum (Dashboard: tested 202K works; set to 250K to allow for fee changes and variability)

+⚠️ **CRITICAL ACCOUNT REQUIREMENT:**
+The Pool State PDA **MUST** be marked as writable in your transaction.
+This is the #1 cause of Error 1033 (FeeValidationFailed).
+The contract needs to update fee tracking fields in the pool state during swap execution.

 #### Instruction Format